 Sheet metal enclosure, welded corners and formed hinged cover suitable for locking in closed position.

-[Main and branch lugs] [Connection bars] are to match with the required size and number of incoming and outgoing conductors as indicated in the Contract Documents.
+Main and branch lugs are to match with the required size and number of incoming and outgoing conductors as indicated in the Contract Documents.

 A minimum of three spare terminals on each set of lugs in splitters less than 400 A.